Climate Action Plan - Measure W-1.1

 Where are we going?

 CALGreen, which is part of the California Building Code, sets required and voluntary measures for green building design and construction.
-This measure would accelerate the adoption of CALGreen Tier 1 Voluntary Standards for kitchen faucet and appliance standards as a new requirement for new residential construction.
-New efficiency standards will pertain to water-efficient kitchen faucets and ENERGY STAR-rated dishwashers and clothes washers.
-The California Building Code is updated every three years.
-In line with this update, the Department of Planning and Development Services (PDS) is updating the County Construction Code.
-Specifically, PDS is in the draft phase of preparing an ordinance requiring the installation of water efficient appliances and plumbing fixtures.
-The ordinance will be presented to the Board of Supervisors in early 2020.
+This measure accelerates the adoption of CALGreen Tier 1 Voluntary Standards for kitchen faucet and appliance standards as a new requirement for new residential construction.
+New efficiency standards pertain to water-efficient kitchen faucets and ENERGY STAR-rated dishwashers and clothes washers.
+The California Building Code is updated every three years, and in line with this State update, the Department of Planning & Development Services (PDS) is updating the County Construction Code.
+In 2020, the County of San Diego Board of Supervisors adopted an ordinance to require the installation of water efficient appliances and plumbing fixtures.

 How is this measured?